devtomklein/templates/README.md

-# templates
+# shell-templates
-Templates and workflows for shell, python, django, ...
+Some useful functions for (bash) shell